How To Make Oil Macerations

 To choose an oil, start by considering what you plan to do with it.
 Is it going in a facial serum or a soap, an oil-based product like a lip balm, or a lotion?
 Assess your needs and what type of oil you would usually use in those circumstances.

 • Use good quality cold-pressed oils like olive, sunflower, sweet almond or even jojoba.
-Rice bran, macadamia, baobab and castor oil (think how divine an infused caster oil in a lip gloss would be!) are other excellent options depending on what you plan to use your maceration for.
+Rice bran, macadamia, baobab and castor oil (think how divine an infused castor oil in a lip gloss would be!) are other excellent options depending on what you plan to use your maceration for.

 • Go for oils that are neutral in scent otherwise the inherent scent of the oil may overwhelm the properties of the botanicals.